 - Information on the need for each party to have an Advisor of their choosing and suggestions for ways to identify an Advisor,

-- A statement informing the parties that College Policy prohibits knowingly making false statements, including knowingly submitting false information during the resolution process,
+- A statement informing the parties that University Policy prohibits knowingly making false statements, including knowingly submitting false information during the resolution process,

 - Detail on how the party may request disability accommodations during the interview process,

-- A link to the College’s VAWA Brochure,
+- A link to the University's VAWA Brochure,

 - The name(s) of the Investigator(s), along with a process to identify, in advance of the interview process, any conflict of interest that the Investigator(s) may have, and

 - An instruction to preserve any evidence that is directly related to the allegations.

 Amendments and updates to the NOIA may be made as the investigation progresses and more information becomes available regarding the addition or dismissal of various charges.
 Notice will be made in writing and will typically be delivered by email to the parties’ Moravian University-issued email or designated accounts.
 Once sent, notice will be presumptively delivered.
 Notice may be delivered in person or by an alternative communication method as necessary.

 Moravian University aims to be thorough, equitable, and timely, in their completion of any resolution process in order to minimize prolonged impact on all parties.
 The University often resolves complaints within a semester, unless good cause exists to extend this timeline, including but not limited to the absence of parties and/or witnesses or accommodations for language assistance, disabilities, or health conditions.
 Should the resolution process be extended, the Title IX Coordinator will provide notice of and rationale for any extensions to the parties as appropriate.